clitetailor/movie-storm/README.md

 This is the front-end page of my machine learning subject at the university.
 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

+## Prerequisite

+> - NodeJS version > 8
+>
+> - Angular CLI

 ## How to run

-Open command prompt and run the following command:
+To launch the app, open command prompt from the project folder and run the following command:

 ```bash
 ng serve